NewPath-Consulting/Wild-Apricot-Press/integration-guide.md

   )
 ```

 The keys above are custom fields and can store information from a custom field.
 In order to match which fields these are you should populate your profile with an account and see what data is retrieved with the debugging code above.
-Note that some of the fields contain serialized data (wawp_list_of_groups_key and wawp_custom-12970811).
-You will need to unserialize this data with maybe_unserialize() call to retrieve the values out of the data.
+Note that some of the fields contain serialized data (`wawp_list_of_groups_key` and `wawp_custom-12970811`).
+You will need to unserialize this data with `maybe_unserialize()` call to retrieve the values out of the data.

-IMPORTANT: The custom key numbers are unique to your particular WildApricot site, so yours will definitely be different and you'll need to retrieve them using the debugging code above.
+IMPORTANT: The custom key names are unique to your particular WildApricot site, so yours will definitely be different and you'll need to retrieve them using the debugging code above.

 ## Integrating using Filters